danieltrost/json-sort/README.md

 # json-sort
 This atom plugin allows you sort JSON in the text editor.
-Additionally, this will format the JSON to be indented with 4 spaces.
+Additionally, this will format the JSON to be indented with 4 spaces by default, however, it can be configured within the package settings to your desired indent.

 ## How to use json-sort